gravitonian/brutor-sdk/docs/generating-share-extension-project.md

 ?
 Maven parent project artifactId? my-share-project
 ?
 Maven projects version?
 1.0.0-SNAPSHOT
 ?
 Package for Java classes? org.alfresco
 ?
-Would you like to use Community or Enterprise Edition?
+Would you like to use Community or Enterprise Edition for Repository and Share?
 Community ?
-Include Alfresco Repository Extension?
-No
-?
-Include Alfresco Share Extension?
+Include project for Alfresco Repository Extension?
+No ?
+Include project for Alfresco Repository Aggregator and Repository Docker Build?
+No ?
+Include project for Alfresco Share Extension?
 Yes
 ?
 Share Extension maven artifactId? share-extension
 ?
 Share Extension Name?
 Share Extension
 ?
 Share Extension Description?
 Share extension module JAR (to be included in the share.war) ?
 Alfresco Share Community version?
 6.0.c
 ?
 Alfresco Share Docker Image version?
 6.0.c
 ?
-Should a project for Share Docker build be generated (i.e. build Share Docker image with Share extension)?
-Yes ?
 Package Share extension as JAR or AMP?
 JAR
 ?
-Include Activiti Extension?
+Include project for Alfresco Share Aggregator and Share Docker Build?
+Yes ?
+Include project for Activiti Extension?
 No
 ?
+Include project for Activiti Aggregator and Activiti Docker Build?
+No ?
 Generate sample source code for all extensions?
 Yes ?
 Generate a developer runtime environment based on Docker Compose?
 Yes ?
 Enable Inbound Email Server?
 No
 ?
 Enable Outbound Email Server?
 Yes
 ```

-The important property for generating a Share extension project is the `Include Alfresco Share Extension` property,
+The important property for generating a Share extension project is the `Include project for Alfresco Share Extension` property,
 make sure to answer `Yes`.
-Then also answer `No` to the `Include Alfresco Repository Extension` and `Include Activiti Extension`
+Then also answer `No` to the `Include project for Alfresco Repository Extension` and `Include project for Activiti Extension`
 properties so those extension projects are not generated.
 See below for explanation of the rest of the properties.

 The following files should be generated and they make up the Repo Extension project: